A topic from the subject of Analytical Chemistry in Chemistry.

 Overview

 Analytical separation techniques are methods used to separate and identify individual components within a mixture.
-They play a crucial role in various fields of chemistry, biology, and pharmaceutical sciences.
+They play a crucial role in various fields, including chemistry, biology, and pharmaceutical sciences.

 Chromatography

-• Chromatographic techniques separate compounds based on their differential interactions with a stationary and mobile phase.
+• Chromatographic techniques separate compounds based on their differential interactions with a stationary and a mobile phase.
+The differential migration of the compounds leads to their separation.

-• Common types include gas chromatography (GC), liquid chromatography (LC), and thin-layer chromatography (TLC).
+• Common types include gas chromatography (GC), high-performance liquid chromatography (HPLC), and thin-layer chromatography (TLC).
+Each technique utilizes different stationary and mobile phases optimized for separating various types of compounds.

 Electrophoresis

-• Gel electrophoresis is a commonly used technique for separating DNA, proteins, and other biological molecules.
+• Gel electrophoresis is a commonly used technique for separating DNA, RNA, proteins, and other biological macromolecules.
+The gel acts as a sieve, retarding the movement of larger molecules.

 Capillary Electrophoresis

-• It offers high separation efficiency and is used for various analytical applications.
+• It offers high separation efficiency and is used for various analytical applications, including the analysis of ions, small molecules, and biomolecules.

 Centrifugation

-• Centrifugation separates particles based on their density and size.
+• Centrifugation separates particles based on their density and size using centrifugal force.
+Denser particles sediment faster than less dense ones.

-• High-speed centrifugation is used to separate organelles, bacteria, and viruses.
+• High-speed centrifugation is used to separate organelles, bacteria, viruses, and other subcellular components.

-• Common spectroscopic methods include ultraviolet-visible (UV-Vis), infrared (IR), and nuclear magnetic resonance (NMR) spectroscopy.
+• Common spectroscopic methods include ultraviolet-visible (UV-Vis), infrared (IR), mass spectrometry (MS), and nuclear magnetic resonance (NMR) spectroscopy.
+Each technique provides different types of information about the molecular structure and composition.

 Applications